bgplab/bgplab/policy/9-community-use/index.md

 ## Reference Information

-The following information might help you if you're not using _netlab_ to build the lab:
+This lab uses a subset of the [4-router lab topology](../external/4-router.md).
+The following information might help you if you plan to build custom lab infrastructure:

+### Device Requirements {#req}

+* Use any device [supported by the _netlab_ BGP configuration modules](https://netlab.tools/platforms/#platform-routing-support) for your router (ISP).
+* While you can use any device [supported by the _netlab_ BGP configuration modules](https://netlab.tools/platforms/#platform-routing-support) for other routers in the lab, router C requires additional configuration that is only available for Arista EOS, Cisco IOSv, Cisco IOS XE, Cumulus Linux, and FRR.
+* Git repository contains initial device configurations for Cumulus Linux.

 ### Lab Wiring

-This lab uses a subset of the [4-router lab topology](../external/4-router.md).
-Some links are unused to retain the interface names from that topology.

 | Link Name       | Origin Device | Origin Port | Destination Device | Destination Port |
 |-----------------|---------------|-------------|--------------------|------------------|